bad bible verses new testament

 • Titus 2:9–10, which instructs slaves to obey their masters.

-See also bible verses about atonement
+See also bible verses about butterflies

 These passages can be interpreted in different ways depending on one’s beliefs and views.
 However, many find these verses problematic for a variety of reasons.
 For example, Ephesians 5:22 is seen as oppressive towards women by some because it implies that they are inferior to men and must submit to them.
 Similarly, 1 Timothy 2:12 appears to promote gender inequality by suggesting that women do not have authority over men.